threeplanetssoftware/apple_cloud_notes_parser/README.md

 ## Known Bugs

-1. Notes that are created by taking a picture need to be handled better.
-They will appear as if they don't have an account.
-2. Google Protobuf throws errors on Windows with Ruby 2.7, likely the gem isn't updated yet.
+1. Google Protobuf throws errors on Windows with Ruby 2.7, likely the gem isn't updated yet.
-3. Encrypted notes are not yet decrypted (not technically a bug, but worth noting).
+2. Encrypted notes are not yet decrypted (not technically a bug, but worth noting).

 ## Acknowledgements